milojezek/milojezek/README.md

 - 🛠️ Currently at FPT Czech - working mainly on full-stack TypeScript applications
 - ⚙️ Backend is the area where I feel best and where I direct my efforts and growth
-- 🎨 At the same time, I like simple, user-friendly interfaces - UX matters to me
+- 🎨 At the same time, I like simple, user-friendly interfaces and good UX
 - 🌍 Enjoy travelling, learning languages, cooking, and playing volleyball

 ## Current Tech Stack